-5. In 1064, William Duke of Normandy received confirmation that the King of England, Edward the Confessor, had designated him as his heir to the throne.
+6. In 1064, William Duke of Normandy received confirmation that the King of England, Edward the Confessor, had designated him as his heir to the throne.
 (Edward was the son of Æthelred and Emma of Normandy; William therefore being King Edward’s nephew.)
 However, when the old King Edward died, Harold (the brother-in-law of Edward) crowned himself King!
 Hearing this news, William decided to prepare a fleet of ships and cross the English Channel to claim his throne.
 His ships (somewhere between 1000-1500 in total!) landed and the Norman army made its way towards Hastings, where they took up their positions.
 On 14 October 1066, the decisive battle between Norman and Anglo-Saxon troops began, ending with Harold being hit in the eye by an arrow and dying in battle.
-And William the Conqueror became England’s third King of 1066!
+And William Duke of Normandy, now William the Conqueror, became England’s third King of 1066!

-6. After the 1066 AD Norman Conquest of England, Gomeric‘s descendant Roger de Montgomery (an ally of and counselor to William the Conqueror) was rewarded with British titles and wealth.
-(Roger did not actively participate in the 1066 Battle of Hastings as he had been commissioned by William, the Duke of Normandy, to assist Duchess Matilda in governing the Duchy of Normandy.)
+7. After the 1066 AD Norman Conquest of England, Gomeric‘s descendant Roger de Montgomery (an ally of and counselor to William the Conqueror) was rewarded with British titles and wealth.
+(History records that Roger did not actively participate in the 1066 Battle of Hastings as he had been commissioned by William, the Duke of Normandy, to assist Duchess Matilda in governing the Duchy of Normandy.)

 14th Century & Anglo-Scottish border conflicts